Back to Blog

 The paradox of choice applies directly: when you can connect with anyone, you end up deeply connecting with no one.
 Every interaction is disposable because there are infinite alternatives one swipe away.

-How the 5-Profile Limit Changes Everything
+How Human Choice Changes Everything

 Think about what this means: